omendez930/Bank-Fraud-Detection/README.md

 Target Variable: is_fraud (1 - Fraudulent, 0 - Non-Fraudulent)

+**NOTE:** The data is pulled directly from kaggle and ran in a google colab environment.
+If you plan to run the data locally, download the dataset from the link above.

 **Feature Description**

 The original dataset came from ["Original Dataset"](https://www.kaggle.com/datasets/marusagar/bank-transaction-fraud-detection).
 Although this dataset contained sensitive information that is not relevant to this model.
 In an attempt to protect this information, I dropped the corresponding features, and uploaded an updated version of the dataset.